 To get a quick overview of when projects were last changed, you can configure the system field Last Changed in the Project List, Project Overview or the Board View.

 The following changes are not logged:

-- Apply from/Submit to Plan of Record: neither moving single projects to or from the Plan of Record is logged nor is applying a complete scenario as the Plan of Record
+- Apply from/Submit to Plan of Record: not complete scenarios or the Plan of Record

 - Auto-Schedule: changes made to the start and finish date by using the Auto-Schedule feature